jsdelivr/jsdelivr/CONTRIBUTING.md

 *This is limited to projects that can be auto-updated by our bot.
 It requires github/npm/bower with tagged versions.*

 1. Using your browser go to [files/][1] and use [Github's interface](https://cloud.githubusercontent.com/assets/1834071/6826939/4019ce7a-d30d-11e4-8d1b-7821b923dd50.gif) to create a new folder with an info.ini file inside.
-[Documentation](https://github.com/jsdelivr/jsdelivr/blob/master/CONTRIBUTING.md#file-structure)/[Example][2]
+[Documentation](https://github.com/jsdelivr/jsdelivr/blob/master/CONTRIBUTING.md#file-structure)/[Example][2].
 2. In the same directory create an update.json file to enable auto-updates.
-[Documentation](https://github.com/jsdelivr/libgrabber#add-updatejson-schema)/[Example](https://github.com/jsdelivr/jsdelivr/blob/master/files/angular.moment/update.json)
+[Documentation](https://github.com/jsdelivr/libgrabber#add-updatejson-schema)/[Example](https://github.com/jsdelivr/jsdelivr/blob/master/files/angular.moment/update.json).
-3. Dont add any project related files.
-Our bot will add them after your PR gets merged
+3. Don't add any project related files.
+Our bot will add them after your PR gets merged.
 4. Wait for approval!